 The Charity operates a defined contribution pension scheme.
 The assets of the scheme are held separately from those of the Charity in an independently administered fund.
-The pension cost charge represents contributions payable by the Charity to the fund, and amounted to £25,348 (2017 - £21,842).
-Contributions totalling £2,038 (2017 - £1,810) were payable to the fund at the balance sheet date and are included in creditors.
+The pension cost charge represents contributions payable by the Charity to the fund, and amounted to £25,081 (2018 - £25,348).